-5. Use inevitably leads to addiction.
+5. Regular drug use inevitably leads to addiction.

 Untrue – only a small proportion of people who use illicit drugs develop addiction – just like alcohol and caffeine.

-6. Drug use inevitably damages people.
+6. Taking drugs damages people.

 7. Drug use fuels crime.

-The presence of a drug and the commission of a crime does not equate to a casual connection.
+The presence of a drug and the commission of a crime does not equate to a causal connection.
 The relationship is ‘associated’ rather than ‘causal’.
 However, there is evidence that prohibition and tough law enforcement of drugs causes crime.